zzonyo/trust-docs-test/source/index.html.md

 | lever_rate                | decimal    | Leverage                                                      |
 | adjust_factor                | decimal    | Adjustment Factor                                                      |
 | \</data\>            |   |                                                        |

+### Note

+    - The websocket subscription of accounts will be pushed every 5 seconds with the event "snapshot".
+It will not be pushed if there is a push in 5 seconds.

 ## Unsubscribe Account Equity Updates Data (ubsub)